Chapter 18:

 ‘I didn’t want to be rude!’

-‘It is rude,’ I protested.
 ‘It’s rude not to tell me!’
+I protested.

 So I wasn’t imagining it!
 He was indeed looking at my lips earlier!
 That why I thought he wanted to kiss me!
 Turns out my face was just dirty AAAAAAAAAAAAAA~

-He reached into his pocket and pulled out a handkerchief.
-I was frantically rubbing my mouth and telling my heart to relax when he leaned in and dabbed at my mouth.
+Caleb reached into his pocket and pulled out a handkerchief.
+He leaned in and dabbed at my mouth.
 The fabric was so thin it might as well not have existed.
+Shit.
+Trouble.

 I felt everything.
 The warmth of his fingers.
 The careful pressure.
 The way he went still the second he realized what he’d done.

 My face went hot instantly.
 His eyes widened.
-We stared at each other, frozen in shared horror.
+We stared at each other and froze in shared horror.

 ‘I—’ he started.